- Solar Eclipses

 Ultraviolet (UV) protection

 If your eyes are exposed to excessive amounts of UV radiation over a short period of time, you will likely experience photokeratitis.
-Like a "sunburn of the eye," photokeratitis can be painful.
-Its symptoms include red eyes, a foreign body sensation or gritty feeling in the eyes, extreme sensitivity to light and excessive tearing.
+Like a "sunburn of the eye," photokeratitis can be painful, with symptoms including red eyes, a foreign body sensation or gritty feeling in the eyes, extreme sensitivity to light and excessive tearing.
 Fortunately, these symptoms are usually temporary and rarely cause permanent damage to the eyes.

-The longer the eyes are exposed to solar radiation, the greater the risk of developing cataracts or macular degeneration later in life.
+The longer the eyes are exposed to solar radiation, the greater the risk of developing cataracts, eye cancer, pterygium (surfer’s eye) or macular degeneration later in life.
 It is not clear how much exposure to solar radiation will cause damage.
-Therefore, whenever you spend time outdoors, wear quality sunglasses that offer UV protection and a hat or cap with a wide brim.
-Also, certain contact lenses can provide additional UV protection.
+So, whenever you spend time outdoors, wear a wide-brim hat as well as quality sunglasses that offer UV protection.